 As digital and social media grow in importance, so do the opportunities for those equipped with new media writing skills.
-Professionals skilled in creating new media can look forward to many interesting and exciting opportunities, as the field is highly promising in today’s job market.
+Professionals who are skilled in creating new media can look forward to many interesting and exciting opportunities, as careers in the professional writing field are highly promising in today’s job market.

-GCU's new media degree prepares students with overarching writing skills they can apply across any discipline.
-As they progress in the program, students learn to combine abilities in persuasive messaging with area-specific tactics to compose effective writing in any domain.
+As a new media major, you will be prepared with overarching writing skills you can apply across any content marketing role.
+As you progress in the program, you will learn to combine abilities in persuasive messaging with area-specific tactics to compose effective communication in any writing platform.

-Pursuing a career as a professional writer can open the door to evolving, entertaining and impactful positions.
-In this career, you are able to strengthen organizations and communities through writing.
+Pursuing a career in professional writing can open the door to evolving, entertaining and impactful positions.
+In this career, you are able to strengthen organizations and communities through your words.

 - Grant writer